 Just as with the other nearby towns, there is plenty to see and do in and near Camogli, especially in high season.
 It’s not only a beautiful vacation town, but also a great base for exploring the Portofino Peninsula (hiking and/or by boat).
 Here you can find the best deals for Camogli accommodation.

 Manarola is one of the five Cinque Terre villages and if I were to visit just one town there, this would be it.
 With colored houses leaning against a mountain overlooking the Mediterranean, Manarola is as picturesque in reality as it is in the pictures.

 Portofino is probably the most picturesque town of the Italian Riviera.
 Maybe even the whole of Italy.
-With luxury yachts in the azure blue water, colourful houses and luxury estates dotting the landscape it’s a picture-perfect town you see on postcards and in travel guides.
-Surrounded by mountains and spectacular coastline, Portofino Peninsula is not to be missed in Liguria.
+With luxury yachts in the azure blue water, colorful houses and luxury estates dotting the landscape it’s a picture-perfect town you see on postcards and in travel guides.
+Surrounded by mountains and spectacular coastline, the Portofino Peninsula is not to be missed in Liguria.

 The narrow coastal road leading to Portofino is incredibly scenic, just as the whole surrounding area.
 We truly enjoyed the walk leading to Castello Brown and the lighthouse of Portofino.
 A boat trip to the nearby 10th century San Fruttuoso Abbey is also not to be missed.

 All this being said, we didn’t love Portofino as much as we loved the other towns in Liguria.
 Overpriced restaurants with snobbish personnel ruin this small picture-perfect village.
 I honestly wonder if there are any local fishermen left in this so-called ‘fishing village’.
 Portofino is now the place for the rich and the famous.